genesissupsup/ExprezoeBrowser/README.md

 TeamBrowser is based on SharpBrowser.
 It is primarily used as a private browser for a particular team.
+Developer Tools are disabled to prevent hacking.
 Released under the permissive MIT license.

 ## Features